Self-Supervised Point Cloud Registration with Deep Versatile Descriptors: Related Work

 \subsection{Traditional Registration}

-Iterative Closest Point (ICP) \cite{besl1992method} is the well-known method for the rigid point cloud registration, which iteratively computes the closet point as correspondences and estimates the optimal transformation by the correspondences.
+ICP \cite{besl1992method} is the well-known method for the rigid point cloud registration, which iteratively computes the closet point as correspondences and estimates the optimal transformation by the correspondences.
 Subsequent works have been proposed to improve the robustness of ICP \cite{segal2009generalized,bouaziz2013sparse,chetverikov2002trimmed}.
 On the other branch, Gaussian Mixture Model (GMM) \cite{jian2010robust} and Hierarchical Gaussian Mixture Registration (HGMR)\cite{eckart2018hgmr} reformulate the registration problem as probability distribution matching.
 These probabilistic methods still require good initializations to avoid being trapped into the local optimum, because their objective functions are non-convex.
 Unlike local registration methods, global registration methods do not require good initializations.
 In this way, Go-ICP \cite{yang2015go}, GOGMA \cite{campbell2016gogma}, GOSMA \cite{campbell2019alignment}, and GoTS \cite{liu2018efficient} have been proposed to find globally optimal registration by branch-and-bound (BnB) method at the expense of increased computational complexity.
 In another line, PFH \cite{rusu2008aligning} and FPFH \cite{rusu2009fast} constructed handcrafted feature descriptors and estimated potential correspondences.
-Then robust optimization approaches such as semidefinite programming \cite{yang2020teaser} and RANSAC \cite{fischler1981random} can be utilized to estimate exact correspondences.
+Then robust optimization approaches such as semidefinite programming \cite{yang2020teaser} and Random Sampling Consensus (RANSAC) \cite{fischler1981random} can be utilized to estimate exact correspondences.
 Fast Global Registration (FGR) \cite{zhou2016fast} accelerated the optimization process by a graduated non-convex strategy.
-A fast rigid point cloud registration method was proposed without SVD or eigendecomposition \cite{wu2020rigid}.
-Recently, a comprehensive evaluation of point cloud registration methods has been conducted \cite{zhao2021comprehensive}.
 However, requiring good initializations, noisy correspondences, and time constraints are challenging for traditional registration techniques.